mileweb/docs-content-cdn/en/docs/portal/certificates/creating-certificates.md

 4. Click the **Save Certificate** button followed by **OK**.

 Your certificate is saved and can now be used with any properties you create.
+To use the server certificate in a property, choose the certificate in the TLS Certificate or Additional TLS Certificate fields of the property configuration.

 ## Automatically Creating a Certificate Supporting Each Hostname